csev/dj4e/assn/django-girls/django_start_project/README.md

-Once the above configuration is complete, go back to the top of the PythonAnywhere Web tab, `Reload` your web application, wait a few seconds and check that it is up and visiting the URL for your application shown in the Web tab on PythonAnywhere like:
+Once the above configuration is complete, go back to the top of the PythonAnywhere Web tab, `Reload` your web application, wait a few seconds and check that it is up, then visit the URL for your application shown in the Web tab on PythonAnywhere:

 {% filename %}browser{% endfilename %}
 ```